Tyler Roberts (footballer, born 2003)

-Tyler Ashley Roberts (born 4 November 2003) is a professional footballer who plays as a winger for Wolverhampton Wanderers.
+Tyler Ashley Roberts (born 4 November 2003) is a professional footballer who plays as a winger for Tamworth.
 Born in England, he plays for the Jamaica national team.

 Club career

+Wolverhampton Wanderers

-Roberts is a youth product of Wolverhampton Wanderers since the age of 9.
+Roberts is a youth product of Wolverhampton Wanderers since the age of nine.
 He worked his way up their youth sides, until signing his first professional contract with the club on 14 November 2021.
 In September 2021 he started training with their senior team, having played with their U21 and U23 sides.

+On 16 June 2023, Doncaster Rovers signed Roberts on a season-long loan.
+On 2 January 2024, his loan was ended and he returned to his parent club.

+AFC Fylde

+On 30 August 2024, Roberts joined National League side AFC Fylde on loan until 31 January 2025.
+In January 2025, he joined the club on a permanent eighteen-month contract.

+Tamworth

+On 22 June 2025, Roberts returned to the National League following AFC Fylde's relegation, joining Tamworth.

 International career

 Roberts was born in England and is of Jamaican descent.
 He was called up to represent the Jamaica U20s for the 2022 CONCACAF U-20 Championship.
 He debuted for the senior Jamaica national team in a friendly 0–0 draw to Trinidad and Tobago on 14 March 2023.